quellabs/signal-hub/README.md

 #### Route Prefix Inheritance

-Route prefixes are inherited from the immediate parent classes.
+Route prefixes are inherited from the entire inheritance chain.

 ```php
 <?php